Badminton The formation of the Indian Badminton League with a championship scheduled for next June seems promising

 The phenomenal success of Indian Premier League (IPL) has spawned many wannabes and the latest sports association trying to emulate the IPL is the Badminton Association of India (BAI) which recently announced the formation of the Indian Badminton League with Sporty Solutions Pvt.
 Ltd.

-The players are thrilled and Saina called it a “historic move” and her coach Gopi Chand is quite happy with the development.
-Though the organisers are gung-ho about the event, there are some major hurdles which they need to cross.
+The players are thrilled.
+Saina called it a “historic move” and coach Gopichand is quite happy with the development.
+There are some major hurdles, though.
 First, what kind of foreign player are they going to get and at what price?
 If they have to get a top-10 player, the base price should match what they are offering Saina, which is $ 50,000.